-In the past 5 months, some companies have shown leadership, mobilising resources and logistics to ensure strong and efficient supply chains of bulk medical supplies, sanitizers, PPE, etc. Others have made great efforts to digitalise their services and operations to keep functioning.
+In the past 5 months, some companies have shown leadership, mobilising resources and logistics to ensure strong and efficient supply chains of bulk medical supplies, sanitisers, PPE, etc. Others have made great efforts to digitalise their services and operations to keep functioning.
 Governments have set up bailout plans.
 There were many COVID-19 responses, social justice web statements, new adjusted adverts and branding campaigns…

 These well-intentioned efforts shouldn’t distract us from the parallel realities that COVID is uncovering around the globe, and there are worrying trends:

-For hundreds of millions of people around the globe, COVID is not the disruption of a lifetime, it is one of the many convulsions, health crisis, conflicts, they have had to endure for decades.
+For hundreds of millions of people around the globe, COVID is not the disruption of a lifetime, it is one of the many convulsions, health crises, and conflicts, they have had to endure for decades.
 Life has always been unpredictable and nonlinear.
-And as the West (bar the USA) is seeing a relative slowdown of cases, countries in Latin America, India, South Africa, among others, are far from seeing the end of the pandemic.
+And as the West (bar the USA) is seeing a relative slowdown of cases, countries in Latin America, India, and South Africa, among others, are far from seeing the end of the pandemic.
 On top of their already deep ongoing problems.

 Around the world, with lockdown, women have taken on extra childcare and housework and are losing jobs and livelihoods in greater numbers than men (Read this interview with Ajaita Shah from Frontier Market that explains what happens behind closed doors).

-A great number of women put their lives at risk through their jobs in healthcare, cleaning jobs, retail.
+A great number of women put their lives at risk through their jobs in healthcare, cleaning jobs, and retail.

 Confinement has amplified gender violence, and this too has an impact on business, culture, society as a whole.
 (See my video interview from last May with Laura Somoggi from the Womanity Foundation, on this topic).